McIntire Department of Art

 The M.A.
 Program offers students contact with diverse art historical methods and the opportunity to study the major periods of American, European, and Asian art and architecture.
 Students are expected to achieve more detailed understanding of one major field and two minor fields within the history of art and architecture.
 Twelve courses (36 credit hours), as well as a master’s thesis are required.
 In accordance with University and Departmental regulations, M.A. candidates in the history of art and architecture must fulfill the following requirements:

 1. Course Requirements

-No later than the beginning of the second year, but usually at the end of the first year, students choose their major field from among the following: Ancient, Medieval, Renaissance/Baroque, Modern, American, South Asian, and East Asian.
+No later than the beginning of the second year, but usually at the end of the first year, students choose one major field and two minor fields from among the following: Ancient, Medieval, Renaissance/Baroque, Modern, American, South Asian, and East Asian.
 The Director of Graduate Studies must approve the choice.
 Students are expected to take a least three courses in the art and architecture of their major field of study.
-In addition three of their remaining courses must be distributed between two fields outside their major field; one of which cannot be contiguous in time and/or place with the major field.
+They are also expected to take at least two courses in each of their minor fields.
+One minor field should be removed in time and/or place from the major field.
 The remaining courses may be spread among the major and minor fields or other fields as students and their advisors deem useful.
 Students may receive permission from the Director of Graduate Studies to include in their programs courses offered by other departments.
 Full-time students are expected to enroll in a minimum of three courses each semester.
 Course requirements for the M.A. can thus be satisfied in four semesters.